- Background Information and Aims of Policy

 - I am willing to be involved in the re-examination process; or

 - I do not wish to be involved in the re-examination process.

-3.8 Upon their receipt, examiners' reports will be forwarded to the Associate Dean Research of the Faculty and the Principal Supervisor.
-The Manager, Graduate Research will request from them a joint assessment of and a response to these reports.
+3.10 Upon their receipt, Examiners Reports will be forwarded to the ADR of the Faculty and the Principal Supervisor.
+The Manager, Graduate Research will request from them a joint assessment and response to these Reports.